 Students with academic adjustments are seated in a separate room, usually with a maximum of 15 students.

 There are tutorials and a few subjects where lectures cannot be recorded.
-A Disability Officer can on your request notify the Faculty on your behalf regarding the accommodation to record, but as a courtesy, students need to confirm this permission with the lecturer or tutor concerned (some fellow students may not want to be recorded).
+On your request, the Accessibility & Inclusion Advisor can notify the Faculty on your behalf regarding the accommodation to record.
+But as a courtesy, students need to confirm this permission with the lecturer or tutor concerned (some fellow students may not want to be recorded).
 Most Law lectures are streamed.

 Bond University does not provide note takers or scribes.

 Bond University does not provide readers for exams.
 However we have some software in the Assistive Technology Room that students can access.

 Bond University does not provide scribes for exams.